philinder/hikingMicropage/README.md

-# schinkenpage
+# Hiking Micropage
-this is a small test page from a bootstrap example page - see the license file
+This is a small micro page for a summer sport project.